eclipsesource/play-json-schema-validator/README.md

 As a replacement for `VA` we now use [JsResult](https://www.playframework.com/documentation/2.5.x/ScalaJson#Using-validation) to express the result of a schema validation, which is already part of play-json.

-Since Play 2.5.x dropped support for Scala 2.10, hence versions >= 0.7.0 are only available for Scala 2.11.
+Play 2.5.x dropped support for Scala 2.10, hence versions >= 0.7.0 are only available for Scala 2.11.

 ```
 libraryDependencies ++= Seq(